 In accordance with Section 10-221d of the Connecticut General Statutes (C.G.S.,) as amended by Public Act 09-01 Section 8, all candidates in a teacher preparation program, including pre-professional candidates (those not yet formally enrolled) completing any clinical field experiences who have contact with students, must submit to a criminal history background check as of July 1, 2010.
 The purpose of this check is to ensure that each candidate meets background standards before working with students in Connecticut Public Schools.

 The background check requires fingerprinting that will be done in the Human Resources Office at Cooperative Educational Services (CES.), located at 40 Lindeman Drive, Trumbull, CT.
-CES is located near the SHU Cambridge Campus.
 The office is on the second floor.

 Generally it takes six weeks for the fingerprints to be reviewed and reported.
 FBI criminal checks may take longer.
 Should the results show a criminal conviction, CES will report the results to the CT State Department of Education and school districts.
 Please note the office of Graduate Admissions does not need results, only proof that the background check was completed.
 Proof will be submitted to the Office of Graduate Admissions on your behalf.

 Fingerprinting will be conducted at Cooperative Educational Services (CES) for undergraduates and graduate students as per the following directions:

 Make an appointment – Go to http://www.ces.k12.ct.us/page.cfm?p=3263 All paperwork for you to complete will be available at C.E.S.

 On the day of your appointment bring with you the following:

 - A certified bank check or money order in the exact amount of $55 made payable to C.E.S.
 Fingerprints will not be processed unless payment is made.
 No personal checks will be accepted.